GabrielSlima/blog/articles/clean-code-clean-systems.md

     <h4>Code Duplication</h4>
     <p>
-        Look how many times the statement <i>_logger.info</i> is called...this statement can be spread all over the application affecting many other concerns inside the application or sytstem, literally duplicated in other parts.
+        Look how many times the statement <i>_logger.info</i> is called...this statement can be spread all over the application affecting many other concerns inside the application or sytstem, literally duplicated in other parts...
     </p>
     <p>
         I have an experience to share with you about this kind of scenario.
-I worked in a modularized Java project with around 8-9 modules.
+I worked on this modularized Java project with around 8-9 modules.
 The modules were supposed to be Microservice but this is a topic for another article.
     </p>
     <p>